The Αsylum (International Protection) Application

 When submitting your application, you must reply in full sincerity to all questions asked by the member of the staff of the Asylum Service.
 If you state any false information or claims, this will have a negative effect on the judgment upon your application.

 If you are unaccompanied minor,i.e. you are under 18 years old and not accompanied by an adult who is responsible for your care, according to the Greek law, the authorities must immediately inform the competent Public Prosecutor for Minors.
 The Public Prosecutor will appoint a representative who will be responsible for you and will defend your interests.
 In case you are under fifteen (15) years old, your application for international protection must be submitted by the appointed representative.
 In case you are over 15 years old, you may submit your application yourself.
-The authority responsible for your protection is the General Secretariat for Unaccompanied Minors of the Ministry of Migration and Asylum, which, in cooperation with the Authorities, will care for your protection and your accommodation in a facility suitable for minors.
+The authority responsible for your protection is General Secretariat for Vulnerable Persons & Institutional Protection of the Ministry of Migration and Asylum, which, in cooperation with the competent authorities, will care for your protection and your accommodation in a facility suitable for minors.

 When you submit your international protection application, you, as well as any members of your family that are above fourteen (14) years old, will be photographed and fingerprinted.
 The fingerprints will be entered into EURODAC, the European Central Database and, in case you have lodged another international protection application in another state of Europe which implements the “Dublin III” regulation, it is possible that you will be transferred there in order to have your application examined.